-Program Goal Objectives 1.1 At least 80% of program students complete the program requirements within 6 trimesters or 24 months (150% of the program length).
-1.2 At least 90% of program graduates take the CDR credentialing exam for dietitian nutritionists within 12 months of program completion.
-Goal One: Graduates will become employed 1.3 The program's one-year pass rate (graduates who pass the registration exam within one year of first attempt) on the CDR credentialing exam for dietitian nutritionists will be at least 80%. entry-level registered dietitian nutritionists (RDNs).
-1.4 Of graduates who seek employment, at least 80% will be employed in nutrition and dietetics or a related field within 12 months of graduation.
-1.5 During their first year of employment, program graduates will be ranked by at least 80% of employers who respond to our employer survey as "satisfactory" or better in professional knowledge and skills as compared to the expected competency of entry-level RDNs.
-1.6 During their first year of employment, 90% of program graduates who respond to our graduate survey will report that they felt well-prepared by the Program as an entry-level registered dietitian nutritionist (RDN).
-Goal Two: Graduates will participate in interprofessional al Two: 2.1 During their first year of employment, 80% of program graduates who respond to our graduate survey will report participating in interprofessional practice (interdisciplinary healthcare teams, practice and leadership activities and apply an 2.2 During their first year of employment, 80% of program graduates who respond to our graduate survey will report participating in leadership activities at workplace and/or professional organizations. evidence-based approach to practice.
-2.3 During their first year of employment, 100% of program graduates who respond to our graduate survey will report that they routinely use current evidence-based research in professional practice.
+Program Goal Objectives At least 80% of program students complete the program required within 2 years (150% of the program length). quirements Goal One: Graduates will become employed At least 90% of program graduates take the CDR credential for dietitian nutritionists within 12 months of program comple The program's one-year pass rate (graduates who pass the exam within one year of first attempt) on the CDR credential for dietitian nutritionists will be at least 80%. entry-level registered dietitian Of graduates who seek employment, at least 80% will be en nutrition and dietetics or a related field within 12 months of g nutritionists (RDNs).
+During their first year of employment, program graduates wi by at least 80% of employers who respond to our employer "satisfactory" or better in professional knowledge and skills a compared to the expected competency of entry-level RDNs. survey as as During their first year of employment, 90% of program gradurespond to our graduate survey will report that they felt well-by the Program as an entry-level registered dietitian nutrition -prepared Goal Two: Graduates will participate in interprofessional During their first year of employment, 80% of program gradurespond to our graduate survey will report participating in interprofessional practice (interdisciplinary healthcare teams interprofessional committees/initiatives) ates who practice and leadership activities and apply an During their first year of employment, 80% of program gradu respond to our graduate survey will report participating in lea activities at workplace and/or professional organizations. evidence-based approach to practice. .3 During their first year of employment, 100% of program grad respond to our graduate survey will report that they routinely current evidence-based research in professional practice.